AntheaLi/AC/README.md

 ## Auto-calibration

-Use `ac-auto-calibrate` to fit lab-local uncertainty and hardware-efficiency overlays from measured runs.
+Use `ac-auto-calibrate` to fit local uncertainty and hardware-efficiency overlays from measured runs.
 It accepts JSON, JSONL, or CSV rows with flexible field names.